ThisisBankole/newmailTemplate/README.md

 # Email Template for Vulte

-An emmail template welcoming new users to Vulte.
+An email template welcoming new users to Vulte.